SS Stanbrook: Refugees in Algeria

 French authorities did not allow the 1,500 or so men aboard to disambark for another month, as the Nationalists demanded their return.
 After several rounds of negotiation, a change of public opinion in France, and intervention from the international community, who had begun to become aware of the terrible repression and extermination that the Republican prisoners were suffering at the hands of the winning side, France's agreement to return the passengers to Francoist Spain was eventually thwarted.
 This enabled the ship to dock in Oran, and for her remaining refugees to claim asylum.
 Antonio Vilanova recalled: “We disembarked covered in vermin.
 It was there that I saw trimotores for the first time – lice of a monstrous size.”
 They were directed to an accommodation centre where they were showered, vaccinated and given food provided by Quakers.
-As they disembarked from the boat, they were registered, for fear that they had firearms in their possession.
+As they disembarked from the boat, they were searched, for fear that they had firearms in their possession.

 Most of Stanbrook refugees were taken to Camp Morand concentration camp in Ksar Boukhari in inland Sahara, guarded by Senegalese riflemen, where they were treated badly.
 One of the refugees, who was able to flee to France with his brother and later to Mexico, wrote in his diary:

 "A Spaniard who is in the latrine is abused by a guard who hits him with his rifle for no reason.
 Others come and kick him around.
 The poor man asks for help.
 Various Spaniards arrive who are met with bayonets and forced to flee.
 There he remained.”

 One of the punishments subjected by guards was el tombeau, where a prisoner would dig his own grave and lie down in it.
 They were only allowed to leave twice a day to relieve themselves.
 “You don’t shoot much, but you kill slowly!”, wrote another refugee, a Republican fighter pilot.